Mataafa Storm

-The Mataafa Storm of 1905, was a storm that occurred on the Great Lakes on November 27–28, 1905.
+The Mataafa Storm of 1905 was a storm that occurred on the Great Lakes on November 27–28, 1905.
 The system moved across the Great Basin with moderate depth on November 26 and November 27, then east-northeastward across the Great Lakes on November 28.
 Fresh east winds were forecast for the afternoon and evening of November 27, with storm warnings in effect by the morning of November 28.
 Storm-force winds and heavy snows accompanied the cyclone's passage.
-The storm, named after the steamship Mataafa, ended up destroying or damaging about 29 vessels, killing 36 seamen, and causing shipping losses of US$ 3.567 million (1905 dollars) on Lake Superior.
+The storm, named after the steamship Mataafa, ended up destroying or damaging over 20-30 vessels, killing 36 seamen, and causing shipping losses of US$ 3/5 million (1905 dollars) on Lake Superior.

 Weather and forecast

 A storm system moving through the Great Basin on November 26 and 27 was forecast to bring "fresh easterly winds" to the Great Lakes during the afternoon and evening on November 27 by the United States Weather Bureau.
 At 6 p.m., winds at Duluth, Minnesota, had reached 44 mph.
 Storm warning flags were flying by the morning of November 28 as the cyclone moved into southern Minnesota.
 At this time, easterly gales and heavy snows had spread across Lake Superior, Lake Huron, and Lake Erie.
 Five-minute winds reached 68 mph at Duluth during the early morning of November 28, before dropping below gale force by noon.
 At Duluth Harbor, lake levels peaked at 2.3 ft above normal during the storm.
 The system brought heavy snows within its northern and western side across the northern Great Lakes on November 28 and November 29, with storm warnings continuing for the lower Great Lakes on the morning of November 29.